Dannylyhn/Rescue-Rage/README.md

 - Run the application module

 How to play our game?
-- Move with W, A, S, D
+- Move with W, A, S and D
-- Aim with mouse and shoot with right-click
+- Aim with mouse and shoot with left-click
 - Reload with R
 - Switch weapons with Q and E
+- Open chest with SPACE, if you have a key

+Kill zombies and increase your money score!